- Admissions Calendar & Audition Schedule

 What we are looking for

 We are looking for students who possess a passion for acting, a desire to immerse themselves in all aspects of the theatre, and an interest in pursuing a career in the field.
 Students should be focused, on-task, imaginative, emotionally available, and able to express themselves physically as well as vocally.
-Ideal candidates listen and adapt, accept criticism, and are able to incorporate suggestions into their work.
+Ideal candidates listen and adapt, accept criticism, and can incorporate suggestions into their work.

 How to prepare/what to bring